The ODT

 Waters Edge

-Further on you’ll find four miles of shoreline trail along the Strait of Juan de Fuca offering views of Port Angeles Harbor and even Canada!
+Farther west you’ll find four miles of shoreline trail along the Strait of Juan de Fuca offering views of Port Angeles Harbor and even Canada.
 The trail continues another two miles through the city’s downtown waterfront and along Marine View Drive past lumber and paper mills before it turns away from the shoreline.

-Going west, within Olympic National Park, the route continues along the historical Spruce Railroad grade for six miles at spectacular Lake Crescent’s north shore.
-This section includes the restored Mcfee and Daley Rankin tunnels.
-A highlight on the more remote western track heading to the Pacific Ocean.
+Continuing west, within Olympic National Park the route continues along the historical Spruce Railroad grade for six miles along spectacular Lake Crescent’s north shore.
+This section includes the restored Mcfee and Daley Rankin tunnels, a highlight on the more remote western track heading to the Pacific Ocean.

-Arriving at the Pacific Ocean, near the most NW point of the continental US, is an extraordinary experience that no other trail provides.
-For some, it’s as simple as that, exploring from the Salish Sea to the Pacific; an awesome undertaking, …there’s much more.
+Arriving at the Pacific Ocean, near the most northwest point of the continental United States, is an extraordinary experience that no other trail provides.
+For some, it’s as simple as that — exploring from the Salish Sea to the Pacific.

 Trestles and Tunnels